Mild science, tech news, stories, reviews, opinion, maps, and humor

 Source: Silver Jewelry Life

-Have a look at the map, and observe the caption at the bottom center.
-Remember that the map may be enlarged on the website here, I is not necessary to open on another page if you don't want to, although you can.
+The map may be enlarged here by clicking on it.
+It isn't necessary to open it on another page if you don't want to, although you can by clicking the underlined caption below.
 I didn't use Google Earth, only Google Maps, so no additional software is required to view.
+(Google Earth formerly required a download of software in order to support 3D rendering.)

 24 May 2011